openxc/vi-firmware/docs/platforms/ford.rst

 ----

 The software configuration is identical to the :doc:`Blueboard <blueboard>`.
-The Ford prototype includes an RN-41 on the PCB attached to the RX, TX, CTS and RTS pins, in addition to the UART status pin.
+The reference VI includes an RN-41 on the PCB attached to the RX, TX, CTS and RTS pins, in addition to the UART status pin.

 When a Bluetooth host pairs with the RN-42 and opens an RFCOMM connection, pin